oddbird/css-sandbox/src/sass/color-spaces/proposal.md

 {% note 'ToDo' %}
 - Legacy-function support for explicit `none` channels?
   (what does CSS do??)
-- allow hwb/hsl as full spaces, only converted when legacy
 - Convert 'between predefined rgb spaces' (define that term)
-- Add maximum channels as param in parsing logic
 - Unprefixed support for all new color functions
 - Allow rgb inspection to return out-of-gamut values
 - Extend `scale` to allow any channel with clear boundaries?